celestinhermez/finding_donors/README.md

  ### Preprocessing

- Given its source, our dataset is already clean, but we do not to apply some preprocessing:
+ Given its source, our dataset is already clean, but we do need to perform some preprocessing:
  * transform skewed features by applying a logarithmic transformation
  * normalize features through a `MinMaxScaler`
  * encode categorical features through one-hot encoding